boarnasia/bokelper/README.rst

 Below elements can be imported from bokelper at once.

-- from bokeh.io import output_notebook, show
+- from bokeh.io import output_notebook, show, push_notebook
 - from bokeh.models import HoverTool, Range1d, LinearAxis, RangeTool
 - from bokeh.models.sources import ColumnDataSource
 - from bokeh.layouts import Column, Row